Slipback

 Slipback is a radio audio drama based on the long-running British science fiction television series Doctor Who, produced by the BBC and first broadcast in six episodes on BBC Radio 4 from 25 July to 8 August 1985, as part of a children's magazine show called Pirate Radio Four.
 It was later released on cassette and CD, most recently by BBC Audio and free with the 27 April 2010 edition of The Daily Telegraph newspaper via WHSmith.

 Synopsis

-The Sixth Doctor and Peri arrive on a mysterious space liner, where intergalactic policemen are investigating art thefts, a computer is suffering from a split personality and the Captain's disease threatens every living thing on the ship…
+The Sixth Doctor and Peri arrive on a mysterious space liner, where intergalactic policemen are investigating art thefts, a computer is suffering from a split personality and the Captain's disease threatens every living thing on the ship.

 Production

-Slipback was broadcast on BBC Radio 4, four months after the final episode of Doctor Whos twenty-second season, during the programme's enforced hiatus, the next season not airing for another a year and a half.
+Slipback was broadcast on BBC Radio 4 (FM only), four months after the final episode of Doctor Whos twenty-second season, during the programme's enforced hiatus, the next season not airing for another a year and a half.
 It was the first Doctor Who serial produced as a radio play (an earlier audio production, The Pescatons, was released as a story record).
 No further radio productions were mounted until the mid-1990s when Jon Pertwee reprised his role as the Third Doctor in two productions, The Paradise of Death and The Ghosts of N-Space.